PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-06 07:33:15
+Last updated: 2024-04-06 07:33:48
-Random Quote: We should have never gotten on this ship.
-It was a mistake.
-All of it, a huge mistake. - Yuk Je
+Random Quote: All religion is a foolish answer to a foolish question. - Thomas Shelby